ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 ## ENGLISH VERSION OF README

 A LAN/Web Rig Control System for the Albrecht AE-5900 radio, simulating the AMM-500 microphone.
-This allows the AE5900 to be operated via a web browser.
+This allows the AE5900 to be operated via a web browser in a webinterface.
 =======================================================

 ### The Foreword: